 I only stayed two days.
 Although I was very sorry to leave so quickly, it was worth the trip to disconnect a little from the over-urbanization in the center of KL.
 Here’s a link to a nice video about Tioman Island.

-The day after I returned to KL I took the flight back home.
+The day after I returned to Kuala Lumpur I took the flight back home.
 It had been two years since I had settled in Kunming.
-Two years of unforgettable experiences, but now it was time to return home.
+Two years of unforgettable experiences, especially traveling and discovering Yunnan province.
+But now, it was time to return home.

 Once I was on the plane, two years of memories haunted my head.
 Inevitably, my mind was also thinking about the Malaysian plane that had been missing for a month.
 There were 24 hours left to arrive home, as long as everything went well.